 Gingersnap Cranberry Lime Pie

-- 4 oz gingersnap cookies about 18
+- 4 oz gingersnap cookies (about 18 cookies)

 - 1 cup walnuts